-TDEM Communications Coordination Group (CCG): Cisco Systems is providing networking equipment and Starlink high performance units at the Incident Command Post (ICP) in Amarillo and to the (2) base camps in Borger and Canadian.

-TDEM Communications Division will be supporting internal and external communications requests through the deployment of Iridium satellite phones and hand-held land mobile radios (LMR).
-Other Private Sector Partners have reached out to offer assistance and resources.
+TDEM Communications Coordination Group (CCG): Cisco Systems is providing networking equipment and Starlink high performance units at the Incident Command Post (ICP) in Amarillo.
+CCG is supporting internal and external communications requests through the deployment of Iridium satellite phones and hand-held land mobile radios (LMR).
 The National Emergency Management Response (NEMR) group has a communications platform deployed to the Borger Base Camp.

-Texas A&M AgriLife Extension Service (AgriLife): AgriLife currently has six personnel working at the Pampa Animal Supply point, three personnel at the Borger Animal Supply Point, four personnel supporting the Canadian Animal Supply point, two personnel at the Miami satellite distribution site, and one liaison at the Incident Support Team (IST).
+Texas A&M AgriLife Extension Service (AgriLife): DAR and Community Extension Agents (CEA) Strike Team personnel in Gray, Hemphill, Hutchinson, and Roberts counties will demobilize March 30, and the management of the Animal Supply Points will be turned over to the local CEAs for distribution of supplies, on April 1.
+Four DAR agents located in the North Region will continue to provide support to the CEAs as needed.
+AgriLife currently has six personnel working at the Pampa Animal Supply point, five personnel at the Borger Animal Supply Point, three personnel supporting the Canadian Animal Supply point, two personnel at the Miami satellite distribution site.
 A total of 39 requests for AgriLife assistance have been received and were forwarded to AgriLife field representatives to contact the affected landowners.